Bajron/composeit/README.md

 Later I also found [`honcho`](https://pypi.org/project/honcho/), seems ok for the task.

 There is also a package called [`just-compose`](https://pypi.org/project/just-compose/) (wanted that name! ;( ).
 I found it late.
 It seems to be kind of what I want.
-The example seems to be quite promising.
+The example looks quite promising.
 The PyPy page suggests some specific use case, and I did not try it really.
 It does seem similar to [`docker-compose` yaml](https://docs.docker.com/compose/compose-file/).
-This could be what I wanted, but...
+Could be what I wanted, but...

 I figured I can write it myself, have some fun and learn a little bit of Python and `asyncio` by the way.